 Picking studs is easy.
 Finding value to round out your team isn’t.
 A great tool for beginners are the Vegas odds.
 Perhaps no fantasy sport demonstrates bigger discrepancies between odds and player salary than golf.
 The bookmakers are very good at setting odds for a particular player based on the course, weather and other factors.
 As a novice, get a leg up by choosing golfers that Vegas favors but that DraftKings salary ratings do not.

 Sound like fun?
 IT IS!
 We recommend trying it out at DraftKings.
 They offer free contests so you can get a feel for the game and not have to risk any real money.
 Click here to visit DraftKings!

 And of course, fantasy football is by far the most popular fantasy sports game in the world.
-Click here to learn how to play fantasy football at FanDuel.
-Then sign up with this FanDuel promotion code for a $200 bonus!
+Sign up with the DraftKings promo code at https://americanbetting.org/draftkings-promo-code-bonus/ and receive a $200 bonus!

 Let us know how you like our post on How To Play Fantasy Golf!